NicholasOkoth38/the_hood/README.md

-# Neighbourhood Watch
+# The hood

 ## Author
 Nicholas Owino

 ## Description
-A website to kepp a user in theloop about everything happening within their neighbourhhod
+A website to keep a user in the know about everything happening within their hood

 ## Set Up and Installations